 Kaunas is the second-largest city and an economic and cultural centre in Lithuania.
 Situated at the confluence of the Nemunas and Neris rivers, approximately 100km (map) northwest of Vilnius, Kaunas is an easy day trip from the Lithuanian capital.
-I wasn’t sure what to expect on my day trip to Kaunas but together with my driver/guide, I discovered quite a lot of things to see in this riverside city.
+I wasn’t sure what to expect on my day trip from Vilnius but together with my driver/guide, I discovered quite a lot of things to see in Kaunas.

 Between the First and the Second World Wars, Kaunas served as the temporary capital of Lithuania.
 The city flourished during this period.
 In terms of architecture, Kaunas experienced somewhat of a renaissance, with the construction of many beautiful Art Deco buildings, particularly in the Bauhaus and Lithuanian National Romanticism style, in Kaunas New Town and the adjacent Žaliakalnis district.
 In fact, during the interwar period, Kaunas became known as ‘Little Paris’ because of its rich cultural and academic life, fashion, Art Deco architecture as well as a thriving café culture.
 Due to the splendid array of architecture, interior design and furniture styles stemming from the interwar period, Kaunas was designated a UNESCO City of Design in 2015.
 In addition, in 2022, Kaunas will have the honour of being the European Capital of Culture.
 In short, there’s lots of things to see in Kaunas so if you can, I suggest spending a few days there to check out all the sights.

 My day trip to Kaunas